dcellison/phi/markdown/phonology.md

 # phonology

-## sound inventory

-### consonants
+## consonants

-this small set of consonants should be relatively easy for speakers of other languages to pronounce. only the `l` may give some people a problem.
+this small set of consonants should be relatively easy for non-english speakers to pronounce. only the `l` could be slightly problematic.

-#### pulomic
+### pulomic

 |            | bilabial | dental | alveolar | postalveolar |  glottal
 | ---------- | -------  | ------ | -------- | ------------ | -------